mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ## 7 Versioning {#versioning}

-Reliable versioning is key for APIs.
+Reliable versioning is important for APIs.
 Client applications should trust your API not to make any incompatible changes that will cause the client app to malfunction.
-This means that any change you make to an API should always be backwards compatible.
+Any change you make to an API should always be backwards-compatible.
 Breaking changes can only be introduced in new APIs, offering your clients a period of time where they can migrate from the old version to the new version.
 This means you need to the ability to run 2 versions of the same API side by side.

 With OData, similar to REST APIs in Mendix, you have full control over how you define your versions.
-By default Mendix suggests to use semantic versioning, adding the major version number to the url.
-If you need to introduce breaking changes, simply duplicate the entire OData service, change the major version and you are good to go.
+By default, Mendix suggests to use [semantic versioning](https://semver.org/), adding the major version number to the URL.

+If you need to introduce breaking changes, duplicate the entire OData service and change the major version:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/versioning.png" >}}

-This approach ensures client applications can migrate at their own pace, as you’ll both have the old version and the new major version of the API in your application.
-Once all client applications have migrated you can remove the old API from your application.
+This approach ensures client applications can migrate at their own pace, because you will have the old version and the new major version of the API in your application.
+Once all client applications have migrated, you can remove the old API from your application.

 ## 8 Read More